gjurgensen/gjurgensen.github.io/content/posts/coq-basics.md

 ## A Tale of Two Equalities

 Before we proceed, we must distinguish between two separate notions of equality.
 The first notion is called *definitional* equality (or sometimes *convertibility*), and the second is called *propositional* equality.
 These equalities differ in the level at which they are stated.
-Propositional equality is the equality we have dealt with so far, represented using the `=` symbol.
+Propositional equality is the equality we have dealt with so far, represented using the {{<highlight Coq "hl_inline=true">}}={{</highlight>}} symbol.
 Notably, it is a proposition *within* Coq.
 That is, assertions of propositional equality are regular types, and proofs of propositional equality are regular proof terms.
 In contrast, definitional equality refers to a judgement within the meta-theory of Coq.
 We use the symbol $≡$ to denote definitional equality.
 Note that we will often simply refer to "equality" when the context makes its clear which equality we refer to.

 It is necessary to understand definitional equality before we can truly understand propositional equality.
 Thankfully, definitional equality is not especially complicated.
 Two terms in Coq are definitionally equal if and only if they reduce to the same value under the usual reduction/conversion.
-For instance, we have the definitional equality `1 + 1` $\equiv$ `2`, which follows from reducing the left-hand side.
+For instance, we have the definitional equality {{<highlight Coq "hl_inline=true">}}1 + 1{{</highlight>}} $\equiv$ {{<highlight Coq "hl_inline=true">}}2{{</highlight>}}, which follows from reducing the left-hand side.

 For a more rigorous definition of definitional equality in Coq, see [here](https://coq.inria.fr/refman/language/core/conversion.html#term-convertible).